Brushes

 Oil Tempered Wire

-Also called "flat wire," it is a stiff, hard-working, resilient wire used in hand-scratch and power-driven brushes.
+Also referred to as "flat wire," this stiff, resilient wire is commonly used in hand-scratch and power-driven brushes, providing excellent durability for demanding tasks.

 Overall Diameter (OD)